oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 smallest of those values.

-Other quality metrics (completeness, sharability, structure, extensibility, etc.) are discussed in the sections describing JADN content.
+Other quality metrics (completeness, sharability, structure, extensibility, etc.) are discussed in later sections.

-## 1.2 Purpose

-*Note: revise.*

-This CN discusses:

-1) Key concepts: information, data, serialization.
-2) What is information modeling?
-3) The value of an information model.
-4) The distinction between an IM and other modeling approaches.
-5) The creation and use of an IM using JADN and associated automated tools.

-## 1.3 Terminology
+## 1.2 Terminology

 This CN uses the definitions contained in the [[JADN Specification](#jadn-v10)], section 1.2.1.
 The following